Trip Highlights

 Go in search of Tigers on a jeep safari in Ranthambore National Park, Rajasthan, India

-The incredible 'pink city' of Jaipur in Rajasthan, India
+The amber Fort in the incredible 'pink city' of Jaipur in Rajasthan, India

 Day 23-24: Jaipur, India